ruihuang1124/quadruped_control_ros2/readme.md

 option `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` is necessary.
 If you already installed qpOASES without this option, you need to reinstall it

-### 2.1.2 ocs2_ros2
+### 2.1.2 ros2_ocs2

 [Installation](https://github.com/Zionshang/ocs2_ros2)

 ### 2.1.3 mujoco

-mujoco should be installed by building from source.
+mujoco should be installed by building from source with release version 3.7.0.

 1. Clone the mujoco repository:
 ```